 1. Supine Weighted Scapula Protraction

-Lying on your back, as you exhale, push your heels into the floor and tilt your pelvis up so your tailbone is off the ground and lower back is flat.
-You should feel your hamstrings and abdominals tighten as you bring your rib cage down in front.
-Your abs help to hold your rib cage in position.
-With small weights or cans of soup in your hands, push your arms straight up and turn your thumbs out.
-Your shoulders will come off the ground, and your neck will increase its curve.
+First, lie on your back.
+Now, as you exhale, push your heels into the floor and tilt your pelvis up so your tailbone is off the ground and lower back is flat.
+While you do this, you should feel your hamstrings and abdominals tighten as you bring your rib cage down in front.
+Also, notice that your abs are helping to hold your rib cage in position.
+Next, with small weights or cans of soup in your hands, push your arms straight up and turn your thumbs out.
+When you do this, your shoulders will come off the ground, and your neck will increase its curve.
 Feel the muscles around your shoulder blades and between your rib cage and scapula working.
 While holding this position, breathe in through your nose and out through your mouth five times.
 Repeat for a total of 3-5 sets.

 2. Modified All Four Belly Lift

-Start on your hands and knees.
-Hips should be directly over your knees and shoulders aligned with your wrists.
+First, start on your hands and knees.
+Your hips should be directly over your knees and shoulders aligned with your wrists.
 Bring your nose so that it is in line with your fingertips.
 Tuck your pelvis under so that your back rounds.
 You should feel your abdominals engage and lower back lengthen.
 Hold this contraction for the duration of the exercise.
-Push your hands firmly into the floor, feeling the muscles between your rib cage and shoulder blades engage.
+Now, push your hands firmly into the floor, feeling the muscles between your rib cage and shoulder blades engage.
 You are bringing the front of your rib cage down while moving the back of rib cage up, into your shoulder blades.
-Pick up one hand–without losing your position because of inadvertent twisting or collapsing in the upper body.
+Next, pick up one hand--without losing your position because of inadvertent twisting or collapsing in the upper body.
 You should feel a stronger contraction in the abs on the side with your hand still on the ground.
 Breathe into your back and sides, in through your nose and out through your mouth, for 4-5 breaths.
 Then switch hands.
 If this is too challenging, or if you lose form, do the breaths in the starting position with both hands on the ground.
 (I always do one set in the starting position when I begin.)
 Continue for a total of 3-5 sets.
 As you get stronger, add more more breaths per set.